-Over his fifty-year career, late director Stanley Kubrick and his films have seen their fair share of criticism.
-Despite the fact that his filmmaking deemed him “legendary”, critics consistently doubted his work every time a new film was released.
-This could not be truer than with his penultimate film Eyes Wide Shut, which he co-wrote, directed and produced.
+Stanley Kubrick and his films have seen their fair share of criticism.
+Critics consistently doubted his work every time a new project was released.
+This was also the case with his penultimate film Eyes Wide Shut, which he co-wrote, directed and produced.

 While there are many themes at work within the film, it is, in essence, a dream and should be treated as such.
 Not only are there hints of this from within the structure of the narrative, but Kubrick also leaves clues intentionally placed within the mise en scène for audiences to pick up on.